 The last step that you’re required to go through before you get a discharge in Chapter 7 or Chapter 13 bankruptcy, is appearing for a personal financial management or pre-discharge debtor education course.
 The aim of this course is to impart money management lessons and make you wise with your money after bankruptcy.

-Unfortunately, .
+Unfortunately, the court won’t issue a discharge if you don’t complete this course.
 Read on this article to know more about how the debtor education course impacts your bankruptcy discharge.

-The goal of the pre-discharge debtor education course in bankruptcy is to and would never seek the bankruptcy relief in future.
+The goal of the pre-discharge debtor education course in bankruptcy is to educate you so that you could make smart financial decisions and would never seek the bankruptcy relief in future.

 In the debtor education course, you’ll come to learn about: